dubersfeld/sharewood-oauth2-upgrade/README.md

 # sharewood-oauth2-upgrade
 I present here an upgrade of the previous project https://github.com/dubersfeld/sharewood-boot-oauth2.
 It uses Spring Boot version 2.0.3.
 Moreover it is more focused on OAuth2.

-Here are the prerequisites for running the complete application:
+Here is the technology stack needed for running the complete application:

 Any Linux platform (I use Ubuntu 16.04)